anan44/it-starts-with-clojure/materials/5-requests-for-data/5-partial-meetings.md

 # Partial meetings

-In order to perform the task of calculating the total score of each author, we are going to again define a helper function and utilize it with `reduce`.
+In order to perform the task of calculating the total score of each author, we are going to define a helper function to utilize it with `reduce`.

 We'll use [`partial`](https://clojuredocs.org/clojure.core/partial) while defining our helper function.
-`partial` is a handy tool for defining new functions based on the old ones.
+`partial` is a handy tool for defining new functions based on existing ones.
-It is especially commonly used together with iterators such as `map`or `filter`.
+It is especially commonly used together with iterators such as `map` or `filter`.
+Like `fnil`,
-Like `fnil` it returns a new functions that is based on the function given as an argument.
+`partial` returns a new functions that is based on the function given as an argument.

 So what does `partial` do?
-Well it is fairly simple.
+It is fairly simple function.
 `partial` takes a function and n number of arguments.
-It then returns a function where these arguments are hard coded, but remaining arguments are still to be provided by user.
+It then returns a function where these arguments are hard coded, but remaining arguments are still to be provided by user when invoking the new function.

 Let's look at this in action: